 Where to buy Edwardian / Titanic Hats

-There are several hats on the Edwardian Shop page which I found online.
+There are many hats on the Edwardian style hat shop page that are inspired by the era.
 Most are modern but could look Edwardian by adding a bit more decoration.

 www.ruedelapaixhats.com Has two very nice Edwardian Turban and Torque hat.